indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 2. If the initial error is more than 3 degrees it is recommended to repeat the alignment process for better accuracy.
 3. It is recommended that the mount is above 35-40 degrees in altitude at its lowest during the polar alignment process.
 This will minimize the effect of Atmospheric Refraction.
 Alternatively you may want to turn on the atmospheric refraction compensation.
 4. Do not change **Compensate refraction** during the polar alignment process.
 If you do so, the alignment will not be accurate.
 In this case you should restart the polar alignment process.
 5. Polar alignment end position should not be close to 90 (due East) and 270 (due West) degrees in azimuth.
 Close to these azimuths estimation or the polar error is inaccurate and turning the altitude knob will mostly change the azimuth and not the altitude.
+Another point where this method **will not work is close to the celestial pole**.
 6. The polar error estimate may vary between different runs with several arc minutes.
 There are many reasons for that - cone error, periodic error, backlash, camera pixel scale etc. Do not be too picky on that.
 7. Polar error of several arc minutes (even up to 10') is ok for most of the cases.